Irish Bacon and Cabbage

 Preheat oven to 475 F. Wash and truss the duck.
 Brush with oil and seal in

 a hot oven until browned (about 10 to 12 minutes).
-Meanwhile, in a heavy saucepan
+Meanwhile, in a heavy

-to taste with salt and pepper.
-Reduce heat to 300F, cover the duck with the
+15 minutes.
+Season to taste with salt and pepper.
+Reduce heat to 300F,

-sauce and roast for 60 to 75 minutes.
-Baste occasionally.
+cover the duck with the sauce and roast for 60 to 75 minutes.
+Baste

+occasionally.
 Test with a fork.

-If the sauce tastes too bitter at the end of cooking time, add a little more
+If the sauce tastes too bitter at the

-honey.
-Remove from the oven and allow to rest for a few minutes before carving.
+allow to rest for a few minutes before carving.
+Serves 4

 Top